-The college accepts payments via American Express, MasterCard, Visa, and Discover Card through the on-line web link.
-There is a 2.75% transaction fee for all payments made by Credit Cards.
+The college accepts payments via American Express, MasterCard, Visa, and Discover Card through the online web link.
+There is a 2.75% transaction fee for all payments made by credit cards.
 E-Check payments can be made at no charge.

 Note: Failure to meet your financial obligations in a reasonable manner can result in the cancellation of your enrollment.
-If you have balances on your financial account you will not receive a diploma or be issued a transcripts.
+If you have balances on your financial account you will not receive a diploma or be issued a transcript.

 Each semester you will receive a one-time mailed statement to your legal address on file.
 You can expect to see this letter in the mail before the August and December due dates.